Security on Blip

 Blip gives you control over who can find and send files to you.
 You can adjust your visibility in search, ensuring you’re only discoverable by people who know you.
 And if someone you don’t recognize tries to reach out, you can block them permanently.

-We’ve also built protections against spam and abuse, so you don’t have to worry about being bombarded with unwanted file transfers.
+We’ve also built protections against spam and abuse, so you won’t receive unwanted file transfers.

 Your privacy matters